iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

     end;

-If your NEXUS file is called  `example.nex`, then you can use the option  `-spp` to input the file as following:
+If your NEXUS file is called  `example.nex`, then you can use the option  `-p` to input the file as following:

-    iqtree -s example.phy -spp example.nex
+    iqtree -s example.phy -p example.nex
+    # for version 1.x change -p to -spp

 Here, IQ-TREE partitions the alignment  `example.phy` into 2 sub-alignments named  `part1` and  `part2`
 containing sites (columns) 1-100 and 101-384, respectively.
 Moreover, IQ-TREE applies the